US Banking for Canadian LLC Owners (2026)

 |---|---|---|

-- USD revenue arrives in Mercury (from Stripe, client ACH payments, wire transfers)
+- USD revenue lands in Mercury (Stripe payouts, client ACH, wires)

-- When CAD is needed, transfer USD from Mercury to Wise, convert at mid-market rate (~0.46% fee), and send CAD to the Canadian bank account
+- When you need CAD, transfer USD from Mercury to Wise, convert at mid-market (~0.46%), send CAD to your Canadian bank

-- For large conversions ($5,000+), use Norbert's Gambit through a Canadian brokerage account instead of Wise for even lower costs
+- For large conversions over $5,000, use Norbert's Gambit through a brokerage instead of Wise

-- Canadian tax installments (paid to CRA in CAD) are funded through the same conversion path
+- CRA tax installments (paid in CAD) get funded through the same conversion path

-- US tax obligations (if any — depends on tax treaty treatment) are paid directly from Mercury in USD
+- US tax obligations, if any under treaty treatment, are paid directly from Mercury in USD

-- USD revenue stays in USD until conversion is actually needed — no premature conversion at bad rates
+- USD stays in USD until you actually need Canadian dollars.
+No premature conversion at bad rates.

-- Wise's mid-market rate eliminates the 1.5-3% bank markup on every conversion
+- Wise kills the 1.5-3% bank markup on every conversion.

-- Mercury maintains the US banking presence needed for payment processors, client credibility, and US tax payments
+- Mercury gives you the US banking presence that payment processors and clients expect.

-- Banking redundancy is built in: if Mercury goes under compliance review, Wise can receive USD through its US account details as an interim measure
+- Built-in banking redundancy: if Mercury goes under compliance review, Wise can receive USD through its US account details as a stopgap.

 FAQ